• Link to Facebook

 If you have lost your PIN or don’t know it, you can now retrieve the PIN number for your active license to carry (LTC), firearms identification (FID) card, or machine gun license through the DCJIS by calling (617) 660-4722 during the normal business hours of Monday through Friday from 8:00 a.m. to 6:00 p.m.
 The following information is required:

-I came in to purchase a firearm and was told I was “delayed”.
+I came in to purchase a firearm and was told I was “delayed” or "denied".
 What does that mean?

 From the FBI’s NICS page: